niclan/docker-registry-ops/README.md

 # Some docker registry ops tools

-Some ops tools for docker-registry.
+Some ops tools for docker-registry management:

 - `k8s-inventory.py` - Collects a list of images used in your kubernetes clusters and saves it in `images.json`